-With the freedom to create new features and cost-effectively achieve process efficiencies, it's obvious why many design engineers prefer to use complex injection molding to create plastic parts and components.
+With the freedom to create new features and cost-effectively achieve process efficiencies, it's obvious why many design engineers prefer to use custom injection molding to create complex plastic parts and components.

 What isn’t always clear, however, is the myriad considerations required at the onset of the process.
 Among them is selecting the appropriate materials to make the actual mold as well as plastic injection molding materials for the part.
 Here are key points to keep in mind when working through it with an injection molder partner.

 Since almost everything is riding on the tool, it's imperative that the mold be built from materials that accommodate the project at hand.
 To achieve successful outcomes, consider these factors:

 - Production volume and mold complexity: For a small or finite run on a simple, single-cavity mold, it’s fine for the mold to be made of an inexpensive material like aluminum, which is easily machined and not expected to last for a long time.
 Conversely, greater production volumes and complex, multi-cavity molds call for the durability of hardened steel.

 - Cost: Generally speaking, the harder the steel, the more effort and expenditure that will go into it – and the higher the cost.
 While they cost more upfront, harder steel molds last considerably longer and return higher-quality parts with greater consistency.
 The same can’t be said for molds built from softer metals, such as P20 steel and aluminum, which can be easily machined for less cost but don't hold up to long-term repeated use.

 - Corrosion resistance: Stainless steel is usually the mold material of choice since it resists corrosion, pitting and wear, while also supporting smooth finishes.
 For maximum corrosion resistance, however, the mold steel should be selected to correspond with the plastic injection molding materials injected into it.
 Careful attention must be paid to if the plastics have a high degree of acidity, such as resins in the PVC family, or additives like flame retardants.